The Hot Club of Cowtown: History

 The band's name comes from two sources: "Hot Club" from the hot jazz guitarist Django Reinhardt and violinist Stephane Grappelli's Quintette du Hot Club de France, and "Cowtown" from the western influence of Bob Wills and His Texas Playboys and other early Western swing combos, as well as the band's love of fiddle tunes, hoedowns, and songs of the American west.

 Whit Smith (from Cape Cod, Massachusetts) and Elana James (from Prairie Village, Kansas) met through an ad in the classified music section of The Village Voice in 1994.
 They played together in New York City before moving to San Diego in 1997, where they spent a year playing for tips and building up their repertoire.
 In 1998 they moved to Austin, Texas and two years later added Jake Erwin (from Tulsa, Oklahoma) on bass.

 The band split briefly in 2005, though they reunited for occasional shows in 2005–07, including the Fuji Rock Festival and a tour of Australia as Elana James & The Hot Club of Cowtown, in 2007.
 Whit Smith performed as Whit Smith's Hot Jazz Caravan, based in Austin, Texas.
 Elana toured with Bob Dylan in 2005 and began performing with her own trio later in 2005.
 Smith and James resumed playing together full-time in 2006 and by early 2008 the Hot Club of Cowtown had officially re-formed.

-In the summer of 2020, upright bass player Jake Erwin retired from the band and was replaced by Zack Sapunor of Sacramento, California.
-Sapunor previously toured and recorded with Americana/Swing artist Wayne Hancock.
+In the summer of 2020, upright bass player Jake Erwin retired from the band and was replaced by Zack Sapunor, who was with the band until mid-2023.
+Currently the Hot Club of Cowtown performs as a quartet or trio with guest artists regularly joining in, including Beau Sample on upright bass and Dave Biller and Matt Munisteri on guitar or steel.

-The band celebrated its 25th anniversary in 2022.
+The Hot Club of Cowtown celebrated its 25th anniversary in 2022.